 (O Allah hear our prayers)

 Tazkiratul Awliya (the Zikr of the friends of Allah) is truly unending.
-May Allah Subhanahu wa Ta’ala forgive us and give us the hidaya (guidance) to live Islam according to the Qur’an and the Sunnah of Rasulullah, Sallallahu alaihi wa Sallam as explained and exemplified by Gauth-ul-A’zamShaykhAbdul Qadir Jilani, Rady Allahu Anh, Aameen Yaa Rabbal Aalameen.
+May Allah Subhanahu wa Ta’ala forgive us and give us the hidaya (guidance) to live Islam according to the Holy Quran and the Tasbih of Rasulullah, Sallallahu alaihi wa Sallam as explained and exemplified by Gauth-ul-A’zamShaykhAbdul Qadir Jilani, Rady Allahu Anh, Aameen Yaa Rabbal Aalameen.

-Abdul Qadir Jilani (R) is a direct descendant of Prophet Mohammad (SAW) and 17th Direct Spiritual Successor of Prophet Mohammad (SAW).
-Seven Hundred years old Sufi Dynesty, Azimpur Dayera Sharif’s 43rd Spiritual Successor His Eminency Sheikh Shah Sufi Dr. Mohammad Nurul Alam is maintaining the Qaderia Sufi orders (Tariqa).
-If you want to know lot more about this Qaderia (tariqa) orders, please go to www.scribd.com/alam786a and search for His Eminency’s biography, Millennium Prophecy, Authentic History of the World along with other relevant historical researched information as well as documentation.
+Abdul Qadir Jilani (RA) is a direct descendant of Prophet Mohammad (SM) (PBUH) and 17th Direct Spiritual Successor of Prophet Mohammad (SM) (PBUH).
+Seven Hundred years old Sufi Dynesty, Azimpur Dayera Sharif’s 43rd Spiritual Successor His Eminency Sheikh Shah Sufi Dr. Mohammad Nurul Alam (MA) is maintaining the Qaderia Sufi orders (Tariqa).

 The Great Sufi Saint of the Asian Continent